Amphetamine (film)

 Amphetamine (安非他命 (on1 fei1 taa1 ming6)) is a 2010 Hong Kong film starring Byron Pang and Thomas Price.
 It revolves around the story of an ethnic Chinese fitness trainer, Kafka, who meets Daniel, a business executive.
 The film is directed by acclaimed Hong Kong Chinese filmmaker Scud, the production-crediting name of Danny Cheng Wan-Cheung.
 It was nominated for a Teddy Award at the Berlin International Film Festival of 2010.
 It explores several themes traditionally regarded as 'taboo' in Hong Kong society in an unusually open, convention-defying way, and features full-frontal male nudity in several scenes.
 It is the third of seven publicly released films by Scud.
 The six other films are: City Without Baseball in 2008, Permanent Residence in 2009, Love Actually...
 Sucks! in 2011, Voyage in 2013, Utopians in 2015 and Thirty Years of Adonis in 2017.
-The eighth film, Apostles, was made in 2022, as was the ninth, Bodyshop, but neither have yet been released.
+The eighth film, Apostles, was made in 2022, as was the ninth, Bodyshop, but neither has yet been released.
 The tenth and final film, Naked Nations: Hong Kong Tribe, is currently in production.